ironhack-labs/lab-express-drones/README.md

 Steps you should follow in this iteration:

 1. Find the `/drones` GET route in `routes/drones.js`.
 2. Use the Mongoose `.find()` method to retrieve all the drones.
 Display all the drones on the `drones/list.hbs` view.
 Make sure you catch the error and output it to the terminal.
 3. In the `drones/list.hbs` file, use a `#each` loop to display tags with each drone's `name`, `propellers`, and `speed`.
+((I'M HERE 🧠)
 4. Add the link that goes to `/drones` route in the `layout.hbs` file to easier navigate to the list of drones.

 <br>